-To make this job easier, professionals can now recommend typical measures of foods in their patient’s meal plans.
-This will allow them to achieve their dietary goals more easily, and be aware of what portions of foods they should actually be eating.
+To make this job easier, professionals can now recommend standardised measures of foods in their patient’s meal plans.
+This will allow them to achieve their dietary goals more efficiently, and be aware of what portions of foods they should actually be eating.

 Addition of edible portion of foods

 To make the database more complete and accurate, we’ve also added edible portion of foods when the information was available in the dataset.

 It is stated in the database that:

 “Many foods are purchased or served with material that is clearly inedible or material that might be discarded as inedible by some consumers.
 For the purposes of this dataset ‘waste’ encompasses both types of material, which might include, for example: